motiondesignlv/motiondesignlv/README.md

 Senior Product Designer & UX Engineer
 ----------------------------------------------

-Product Designer & UX Engineer specialized in accessibility and design systems, with a strong background in motion design, 3d, animation, and branding.
+Product Designer & UX Engineer with a background in motion design, 3d, and branding.

 * Love working with wood
 * Ping pong enthusiast